ihucos/counter.dev/README.md

 * Our infrastructure is designed for high load with a static binary to handle the HTTP requests (Golang) and an in memory database that is regularly backed up to disk (Redis).
 This is much more economical than a typical relational database accessed by a scripting language.

 * Web Applications nowadays typically make use of platform as a service providers for hosting.
 Substantial more performance for the same amount of money can be gained by renting dedicated or virtual servers.
-This is what Simple web analytics does at the price of having to manage everything "by hand" and developing strategies to still reduce needed maintenance efforts.
+This is what Simple Web Analytics does at the price of having to manage everything "by hand" and developing strategies to still reduce needed maintenance efforts.

-* While most other Analytics Solutions provide the tracking script as an externally hosted file, we use a small inline tracking script.
+* While most other analytics Solutions provide the tracking script as an externally hosted file, we use a small inline tracking script.
 Doing so mitigates the need to host and serve such a script and avoids any otherwise necessary efforts to secure such an externally hosted script, which would have to be trusted by all our users.

 * Summing up, collecting less the right way considerably decreases hosting expenses in comparison to typical other solutions and is more privacy friendly.